Anidipta/Quarter-Ball-Tracker-using-YOLO/README.md

 ## Objective:
 Develop a computer vision program to track the movement of balls of different colors across various quadrants in a video.
 The program will record events of each ball entering and exiting each numbered quadrant and save the details in a specified format.
 The processed video will display the tracking information and overlay text indicating entry or exit events.

+## Model Details
+Two custom YOLOv8x models were used in this project:

+- Quadrant Detection Model: This model detects and identifies the quadrants in the video frame.
+- Ball Detection Model: This model detects and tracks balls of different colors, identifying their positions relative to the quadrants.

 ## Output:

 ### Processed Video: